-Dental bonding is a non-invasive cosmetic dental procedure that can help improve the appearance of your smile.
+Dental bonding is a non-invasive cosmetic dental procedure that can help alter the appearance of your smile.
 Here, our Arthur dentists share some facts about how dental bonding can be used to repair discoloured or gapped teeth to help restore your smile.

 What is dental bonding?